Steven-Grevera/ENC4265/manual.md

 # Karuta Cards
 ![image](https://github.com/user-attachments/assets/48f05b1e-724c-4f30-a0f8-09be400f5302)
+*Figure 39: Image showing a Karuta Card's artwork known as: Doll Calling from in game.
+Image Taken By: Steven Grevera*

 Karuta Cards are benefits that you bring into your corridor explorations that all have different benefits and effects.
 One such example is above.
 Gamers with experience with other games, might call these “Perks”.

 Karuta are one of Shadow Corridor 2’s most powerful benefits as they can completely change your experience while exploring corridors as their effects can be extremely powerful and dynamically change aspects of the game in some way.
 They can vary from things like using a special map that can help you navigate, to simple but powerful buffs like stat resistances to certain negative traits you can run into while exploring, such as Corruption.

 ![image](https://github.com/user-attachments/assets/c52f1031-0a01-410f-8a12-72710e46bca6)
+*Figure 40: Image showing a Karuta Card's loadout and changing screen.
+Image Taken By: Steven Grevera*

 Karuta are limited to 5 total by the end game of Shadow Corridor 2, with an extra slot possible if found in a level itself for a price.

 ![image](https://github.com/user-attachments/assets/5d6ddcef-e0a5-418f-a33b-f3bc23d61f20)
+*Figure 41: Image showing where you set up your karuta cards.
+Image Taken By: Steven Grevera*

 To select you Karuta loadout at The Hub, come to this location listed below and interact with the table.